pedrojunqueira/sql/t-sql/Window_Function.md

-Window functions happens ate the row level and is used with the over() clause
+Window functions is a way to manipulate how the aggregate or analytical build in functions behave within a "window" of rows.

+This can be done via the user of the `over()` function.

 ```sql
 select A.EmployeeNumber,